 Within each GDB puppy resides the potential to change the world.
-Our Puppy Center will provide a safe, warm, and enriching environment for puppies as they begin their journeys to become guide dogs.
-We believe the new Center, which will be built on our California campus and include areas for puppy birthing (the Puppy Nursery), puppy socialization (the Young Heroes Academy), and a public education center (the Learning Lab), will greatly improve the health and success of our puppies, so that more of them reach their potential to become guide dogs that transform lives.
+Our new Puppy Center provides a safe, warm, and enriching environment for puppies as they begin their journeys to become guide dogs.
+The new center on our California campus includes areas for puppy birthing (the Puppy Nursery), puppy socialization (the Young Heroes Academy), and a public education center (the Learning Lab.
+All of these features will greatly improve the health and success of our puppies, so that more of them reach their potential to become guide dogs that transform lives.

 - Healthier, more nurturing habitats for mothers and their pups

 - Early socialization and enrichment areas for puppies

 - Educational displays and interactive learning opportunities for the public

 The innovative Puppy Center not only addresses the limitations of our existing facility, but will serve as a signature project that will more effectively position GDB to advance our mission and strategic objectives in the future.
 While we are thrilled to announce that we have exceeded our $20 million fundraising goal for the Puppies with a Purpose campaign, there is still an opportunity for a naming sponsor for the Learning Lab, the educational area of the new Puppy center.
 We are seeking a $1.5M gift for naming rights that can be pledged over three years.

 Designing for Our Future